philbertshea/famelinktree/README.md

 `git push`
 This pushes your changes to the remote git repository.
 After some time, Vercel will detect the changes and re-deploy the website.

+### Information about Poems Smartpark API

+This linktree accesses a railway-deployed app that returns a JSON response to the latest Smartpark rates.

 ### Information from Next.js and Vercel

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).